whoisdsmith/VAULTSIDIAN/regex-rulesets/GNU_grep/README.md

 <br>

 If wrong solution is submitted, the expected output is shown.
-This also helps to better understand the question as I found it difficult to convey the intent of question clearly with words alone...
+This also helps to better understand the question as I found it difficult to convey the intent of question clearly with words alone…

 ```bash
 $ source ../solve -q